meadsteve/meadsteve.github.io/_posts/2014-05-09-softwareantifragility.markdown

 I think the following is required to become anti-fragile:

  * Errors must be known.
 This can be through logging, well defined metrics, or good client comms.
-If the errors aren't quantified then nothing can be down about them.
+If the errors aren't quantified then nothing can be donr about them.
  * The system should be relatively robust and modular.
 A small mistake shouldn't take down our server for example.
  Large failures could hide the small, more useful failures.
  * Change must be able to happen quickly.